-Elements other than Ba, Ra and Pb tested are removed during load and rinse with dilute acid (here $0.05M \text{ HNO}3$ ).
-Ra is then eluted with $3M \text{ HNO}3$ , while Ba and Pb remain retained.
-Ba is eluted with $8M \text{ HNO}3$ .
-Pb is still retained under these conditions and may then be eluted with 6 - 8M HCl or citrate/citric acid.
+Other elements tested than Ba, Ra and Pb are removed during load and rinse with dilute acid (here 0.05M HNO3).
+Ra is then eluted with 3M HNO3, while Ba and Pb remain retained.
+Ba is eluted with $8M \text{ HNO}3$.
+Pb is still retained under these conditions and may then be eluted with 6 - 8M HCl or citrate/ citric acid.

 An elution study performed by Dirks et al. using the TK101 Resin showed that indeed a clean Pb fraction can be obtained applying a similar separation scheme as employed for the TK100 Resin.
-High Pb yields are obtained even when loading 1L samples or more at flow rates of 5 - 10 mL/min
+High Pb yields are obtained even when loading 1L samples or more at flow rates of 5 - 10 mL/min.